revengenowstudio/CNCDDraw/README.md

 Most common compatibility settings are the following 3:

-- "noactivateapp=" - Set this to true if there are issues on Alt+Tab.
+- noactivateapp - Set this to true if there are issues on Alt+Tab.
+- handlemouse - Set this to false if your cursor is invisible at some places in the game.
-- "maxgameticks=" - Set this to 60 if the game is running too fast or if it's flickering.
+- maxgameticks - Set this to 60 if the game is running too fast or if it's flickering.
 If it still doesn't work, try a lower value.
-- "handlemouse=" - Set this to false if your cursor is invisible at some places in the game.

 **If the game doesn't start at all or it's crashing**, [then please generate a debug log file and upload it.](https://github.com/CnCNet/cnc-ddraw/issues/44)